BettercareHealth/bettercare/newborn-care/test-3.md

 10. What routine cord care is needed?
 	-	The cord should be painted daily with gentian violet.
 	-	Antibiotic powder should be put on the cord twice a day.
-	+	The cord should be cleaned with surgical spirits 6 hourly.
+	+	The cord should be cleaned with chlorhexidine solution or surgical spirits daily.
 	-	The cord should be washed with soap and water every day.
 11. How much weight is lost after birth by a normal infant?
 	-	A normal infant should not lose any weight.